Prepare to indulge your taste buds with the ultimate culinary treat as we delve into the delectable and diverse world of Belgian cuisine.

 These are cooked in slightly different ways to create contrasting textures.
 The former is denser and sweeter, while the latter is lighter and crispier.
 The Brussels waffle is also recognizable by its perfect rectangular shape.
 Luckily, you can find both varieties in street stands, restaurants, and tea rooms (gauferies) all across Belgium.

 This Belgian twist on the hot fudge sundae is certainly for those with a sweet tooth.
 Elegantly served in a glass bowl, it comprises vanilla ice cream, a fresh whipped cream topping, and cherries.
 It is then drizzled in a special warm sauce au chocolat of heavy cream, bittersweet chocolate, and butter.
-The devilishly rich La Dame Blanche is usually paired with a dessert beer such as the Cherish Raspberry Lambic.
+The devilishly rich dame blanche is usually paired with a sour cherry lambic beer called a kriek.
 It is a popular after-dinner treat in many Belgian households, not to mention a staple on restaurant menus throughout the country.

 Originating from the city of Wavre in the Wallonia region, stofé is a popular sweet cheesecake that blends together cottage cheese, bitter and sweet almonds, meringue, and sliced apples.
 However, the quality of the cottage cheese is really the secret to making the perfect stofé.
 After all, this is what gives the tasty dessert its unique flavor.
 Less rich than some of its chocolate and cream counterparts, it makes for a sweet ending to any meal.